 (1) the creditor has delivered to the convener a proof of the debt claimed2, including any calculation of voting rights3;

-(2) the proof was received by the convener: (a) not later than the decision date4, or in the case of a meeting, 4 pm on the business day5 before the meeting; or (b) in the case of a meeting, later than the time given in head (a) where the chair is content
+(2) the proof was received by the convener: (a) not later than the decision date4, or in the case of a meeting, 4 pm on the business day5 before the meeting; or (b) in the case of a meeting,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.